What Are Muscle Relaxers?

 Muscle relaxers are most commonly mixed with alcohol, which is a particularly dangerous combination.
 Both alcohol and muscle relaxers are sedatives and depressant substances, and the mixture can be potentially fatal.

 Mixing two substances of the same type — in this case, two central nervous system depressants — can lead to a life-threatening overdose as well as damage to the heart, brain, and other organs.

 Muscle relaxers, particularly benzodiazepines, are also often combined with opioids.
 In 2020, 16 percent of all opioid overdose deaths also involved a benzodiazepine.
 These two medications can both lead to serious complications, including slowing down life-sustaining functions of the central nervous system to dangerously low levels.

 Mixing alcohol or other drugs with muscle relaxers increases all potential complications.
 It can enhance the effects of each substance, causing increased sedation, intoxication, and even death.

 What Are the Withdrawal Symptoms Associated With Muscle Relaxers?

-Muscle relaxers are habit-forming substances.
-This means that with regular use, drug dependence can form.
+Chronic muscle relaxer use and abuse can lead to physiological dependence.
 This occurs when your brain and body get used to the substance, and the drugs make changes to the chemical makeup of the brain.

 When the medication is no longer active in your system, withdrawal symptoms can occur.
-Withdrawal symptoms can include the following:
+Muscle relaxer withdrawal symptoms can include the following: